MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/ad-group-advance-booking-window-criterion.md

 You can download all *Ad Group Advance Booking Window Criterion* records in the account by including the [DownloadEntity](downloadentity.md) value of *AdGroupTargetCriterions* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
 Additionally the download request must include the [EntityData](datascope.md#entitydata) scope.
 For more details about the Bulk service including best practices, see [Bulk Download and Upload](../guides/bulk-download-upload.md).

-The following Bulk CSV example would add a new ad group location criterion if a valid [Parent Id](#parentid) value is provided.
+The following Bulk CSV example would add a new ad group advance booking window criterion if a valid [Parent Id](#parentid) value is provided.

 ```csv
 Type,Status,Id,Parent Id,Sub Type,Campaign,Ad Group,Client Id,Modified Time,Bid Adjustment,Target,Min Target Value,Max Target Value,Name